TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdp.noboot/windowsstoperror-0x000000d1-driver-irql-not-less-or-equal.md

 />

 # Windows Stop Error: 'DRIVER IRQL NOT LESS OR EQUAL' while booting a VM

 <!--issueDescription-->
 We have investigated and determined that your virtual machine (VM) <!--$vmname-->[vmname]<!--/$vmname--> is in an inaccessible state because Windows failed to boot with stop code 'DRIVER IRQL NOT LESS OR EQUAL'.
 If you encounter this error message, it typically means that Windows encountered a race condition.
 <!--/issueDescription-->

-Use the [Boot Diagnostics Screenshot](data-blade:Microsoft_Azure_Compute.SerialConsoleLogBladeViewModel.resourceId.$resourceId;data-blade-uri:{$domain}/#@microsoft.onmicrosoft.com/resource/{$resourceIdDecoded}/bootDiagnostics) to see the current state of your VM.
-For this issue, the screenshot would reflect the error code **Your PC ran into a problem and needs to restart.
-We're just collecting some error info, and then we’ll restart for you. (##% complete) Stop code: DRIVER IRQL NOT LESS OR EQUAL**.
-This may also help you diagnose future issues and determine if a boot error is the cause.<br>
+To confirm the current state of your VM, refer to the [**Boot Diagnostics Screenshot**](datablade:Microsoft_Azure_Compute.SerialConsoleLogBladeViewModel.resourceId.$resourceId;data-blade-uri:{$domain}/#@microsoft.onmicrosoft.com/resource/{$resourceIdDecoded}/bootDiagnostics).
+The screenshot should reflect the error code: <br>
+"Your PC ran into a problem and needs to restart.
+We're just collecting some error info, and then we’ll restart for you. (##% complete) Stop code: DRIVER IRQL NOT LESS OR EQUAL."

+This may help you determine if a boot error is the cause.<br>

 ## **Recommended Steps**